ocaml-flambda/flambda-backend/jane/doc/extensions/stack/reference.md

     local_ a -> local_ b

-In all cases, the `local_` annotation means "local to the call site's surrounding region" , or equivalently "regional to the function's region".
+In all cases, the `local_` annotation means "local to the call site's surrounding region" , or equivalently "outer-local to the function's region".

 In argument positions, `local_` indicates that the function may be passed local values.
 As always, the `local_` keyword does not *require*